JorenSix/Panako/paper.md

 A less straightforward application of Panako is audio-to-audio alignment and synchronization [@six2015synchronizing;@six2017framework].
 In that case the matching fingerprints are used to align e.g. multiple video recordings of the same event by aligning the audio attached to each video.

 Alternative systems with available implementations are by @neuralfp and audfprint by @ellis20142014.
-Both systems however lack robustness against significant speed changes of more than 5%.
+Both systems however lack robustness to significant speed changes of more than 5%.
 Note that there are two implementations of the audfprint system: there is a MatLab[^0] and Python[^9] version.
 The matlab version has support for small time scaling.
 The details on how Panako handles time-scaling are described in two papers [@six2014panako;@six2021panakovtwo].

 # Design